Asian stocks lower as North Korea jitters flare

-Asian stocks declined Friday amid renewed jitters over North Korea and conflicting signals from President Donald Trump about U.S. trade policy.
+Asian stocks were mostly lower Friday amid renewed jitters over North Korea and conflicting signals from President Donald Trump about U.S. trade policy.

 WALL STREET: U.S. stock indexes fluttered up and down, then ended the day a hair above where they started.
 Gains by Under Armour, Comcast and other companies reporting stronger-than-expected profits helped to offset a slump in energy stocks.
 A growing list of companies say they earned more in the first three months of 2017 than Wall Street had forecast.
 Analysts expect this to be the strongest quarter of growth in years.
 The Standard & Poor's 500 index rose 0.1 percent to 2,388.77 and the Dow Jones industrial average added less than 0.1 percent to 20,981.33.
 The Nasdaq composite rose 0.4 percent, to a record 6,048.94.